 My work is inspired by the ancient and complex relationship of plants and animals to human cultures.
 When nature and humanity were in harmony, people had an understanding of their unity with all of earth’s organisms.

 Such an ancient awareness is apparent in an exhibition of objects of the first peoples of the Americas at the Brooklyn Museum.
 I am struck by one object in particular — a gold Chiriqui pendant of a spider whose legs end in human hands holding a double-headed snake — communicating, cross-species solidarity, power, and awe.

-Similarly, in my photo-based works, I combine tattoos with flora and fauna.
-I see tattoos as gateways to merge our humanity with the larger world of animals and plants.
+My photo-based works combine images of people’s tattoos with those of flora and fauna.
+I see tattoos as gateways to merge our human experience with the larger world of animals and plants.
 I look for correspondences between living flora and fauna and tattoos of natural imagery, such as animals, serpents, insects, flowers, butterflies and mythological iconography.
-I use palladium brushed on translucent gampi paper.
-In its sensuality, gampi paper is like our skin and the membranes we share with all animate beings.
-My intention is that the resulting poetic narratives embrace our identity with the earth in this time of climate warming, ocean levels rising and biodiversity extinctions.
+Images are exposed onto a translucent paper which, in its sensuality, is like our skin and the membranes we share with all animate beings.
+My intention is to create poetic narratives embracing our integral relationship with the earth in this time of climate warming, ocean levels rising and biodiversity extinctions.